-As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.
+As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.

 Dietitians may need to work closely with gastrointestinal specialists to ensure optimal care for the clients.